aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 .custom-table tr:nth-child(odd) {background: #ffb380}
 ```

-We can create the same structure of input templates and output files (as it is generated) while calling PresentationExtensions.ToSinglePageWebDocument method.
-Let's add the ExportCustomTableStyles_AddCommonStructure method for that.
-The difference between this method and ToSinglePageWebDocument method—we do not need to add the standard template for the table and the main index page (it will be replaced to include the reference on the custom table styles):
+We can create the same structure of input templates and output files (as it is generated) while calling the `PresentationExtensions.ToSinglePageWebDocument` method.
+Let's add the `ExportCustomTableStyles_AddCommonStructure` method for that.
+The difference between this method and `ToSinglePageWebDocument` method—we do not need to add the standard template for the table and the main index page (it will be replaced to include the reference on the custom table styles):

 ``` csharp
 private static void ExportCustomTableStyles_AddCommonStructure(